maplibre/maplibre.github.io/content/news/2023-11-30-maplibre-newsletter-november-2023/index.md

 ### Globe

-Not just one, but actually two proof-of-concepts for a globe view were shared by two independent developers this month.
+Not just one, but actually two proofs of concept for a globe view were shared by two independent developers this month.
 See https://github.com/maplibre/maplibre/discussions/161.

 We are excited to see where this will bring us!